-Invite public official to observe SAFETY AROUND WATER.
+Invite public officials to observe SAFETY AROUND WATER programs at day or resident camps.

-- The Y has been committed to water safety throughout its history. - " The world's first indoor swimming pool was opened at the Brooklyn, NY, Central YMCA in September 1885. - " In 1906, George Carson, a Detroit YMCA staffer, invented the first group swimming lesson and went on to teach over 800 boys how to swim in just four weeks in Newark, NJ. - " During WWI, the Y taught soldiers how to swim. - Drowning is a silent crisis in communities across the country.
+- The Y has been committed to water safety throughout its history. - " The world's first indoor swimming pool was opened at the Brooklyn, NY, Central YMCA in September 1885. - " In 1906, George Carson, a Detroit YMCA staffer, invented the first group swimming lesson and went on to teach over 800 boys how to swim in just four weeks in Newark, NJ. - " During WWI, the Y taught soldiers how to swim. - " Today the Y continues to be the nation's swim instructor and delivers critical programming to prevent drownings among children and youth. - Drowning is a silent crisis in communities across the country.
 Every year, approximately 4,000 people in the U.S. die from drownings-including an estimated 730 children.
-Thousands more are hospitalized as a result of near-drownings or nonfatal drowning incidents. - Drowning disproportionately impacts children of color: 64% of Black children and 45% of Latino children cannot swim, compared to 40% of white children. - Drowning is the leading cause of fatal unintentional injury for young children and is the second leading cause of death for children ages 5-14. - The Y is committed to reducing water-related injuries, particularly in communities where children are most at risk. - The Safety Around Water program is a standardized program to reach children, ages 4 to 14, at risk of drowning and teach them basic water safety skills. - Each year, over 1 million children learn to swim through a YMCA program.
+Thousands more are hospitalized as a result of near-drownings or nonfatal drowning incidents. - Drowning disproportionately impacts children of color: 64% of Black children and 45% of Hispanic children cannot swim, compared to 40% of white children. - Drowning is the leading cause of death for 0-4 year olds and the second leading cause of death for children ages 5-14. - The Y is committed to reducing water-related injuries, particularly in communities where children are most at risk. - The Safety Around Water program is a standardized program to reach children, ages 4 to 14, at risk of drowning and teach them basic water safety skills. - Each year, hundreds of thousands of children learn to swim through a YMCA program.
 National organizations like the Y can further scale safe swimming programs that help all children at risk of drowning.

-Ask your member of Congress to support a bipartisan request to increase funding to \$5 million for drowning prevention at CDC's National Center on Injury Prevention and Control so more kids can learn water safety skills.
+Ask your Member of Congress to support a bipartisan request to increase funding to \$5 million for drowning prevention at CDC's National Center on Injury Prevention and Control so more kids can learn water safety skills.